 Spring and early Summer this year presented us with about one of the wettest, as well as hottest and most humid for some time.
 For almost a week, we had temperatures close to and above 30C and humidity that was approaching 100% (at one point it reached 95%).
 The farmers are naturally happy as they have have had a bumper season and have been able to harvest several times in the last few months so that their silage supplies are well and truly sorted out.
 The hot and humid weather has also meant that other things have been in large supply as well and, in this case, it’s the number of spiders throughout our home.
 Fortunately the vast majority have taken up residence outside, but the numbers are far in excess of anything we’ve seen in the last five years.

 When we do our High Country Cruises, taking photographs of where we go and what we experience is part and parcel of the trip, notwithstanding some gaps over the years.
 One of the things that sometimes causes a bit of head scratching and thought, is pondering where a photograph was taken.
 It’s been quite a challenge at times and errors have been made.
-I keep track of where we go (or have been of late) using the Memory Map mapping program, linked to a GPS receiver, so track recording is pretty simple nowadays.
+I keep track of where we go (or have been of late) using the Memory Map mapping program (note, I’ve removed the link to the Memory Map site, as it’s been reported to have malicious code, it appears OK, but be wary), linked to a GPS receiver, so track recording is pretty simple nowadays.
 It wasn’t so easy in the paper map days, but things improved dramatically when hand held GPS units became available and track records could be transferred to a PC.
 Though that didn’t make identifying the location of photographs any easier (especially when you were still using film).
 Continue reading

 As the world becomes ever smaller, due to the ease of travel and the ever pervasive internet, I’ve sometimes wondered whether there are any ‘relatively’ accessible places that have yet to be done to death by photography.
 Other than some extremely remote and distant places, where it may be very expensive, difficult or risky to venture, there would hardly be a unique place on earth today that hasn’t been photographed to such an extent that the scenes have effectively become clichés.
 Antelope Canyon in the US, Iceland (one of the newly saturated photography destinations), African Safari Parks, Ayers Rock in Australia, Machu Picchu in Peru, Cambodia, the Antarctic and many other places all come to mind.
 While these locations are naturally wonderful places to visit, I’m not sure that they offer as much for a photographer looking for something new, as they did decades ago.